 - Refund protection for eligible items for 90 days up to £200, where the retailer you bought the items from won’t refund.

 - Purchase protection for eligible items stolen or damaged, up to £2,500 per item.

 - Extended warranties on eligible purchased items, up to £1,500 per item.

 - Travel inconvenience and baggage insurance in case of delays or last baggage.

 Keep in mind that some of these benefits, such as the insurance, are subject to enrollment.

 This card relies heavily on its history as being the classic Amex card, which some potential customers might think to apply for that reason alone.

-But, in reality, the Gold Rewards Card from American Express UK (which is a credit card not a charge card) is a much better value proposition for the first year.
-It has a generous welcome bonus, no annual fee in the first year and earns those valuable Membership Rewards points.
+But, in reality, the Gold Rewards Card from American Express UK (which is a credit card, not a charge card) is a much better value proposition for the first year.
+It has a generous welcome bonus, no annual fee in the first year and earns those same valuable Membership Rewards points.

 Don’t be fooled into thinking the ‘green’ Amex is the best just because it is the most recognisable.

 There’s no doubt that this is an iconic card that has survived for 60 years.